How to manage tasks with 'todoist' from the command line (with examples)

 Example output:

-Use case 6: List today’s tasks with high priority that have the specified label
+Use case 6: Listing today’s high priority tasks with a label

 Code: